 Organizations with highly-engaged employees routinely outperform those with greater numbers of disengaged employees.
 They not only post higher earnings, but also recover faster from market-induced setbacks.
-It seems self-evident, then, that companies would have a vested interest in taking every step possible to keep their employees actively engaged and committed to their work.
+It seems self-evident, then, that companies would have a vested interest in taking every step possible to keep their employees actively engaged and committed.

 Despite this, research has shown that over two-thirds of employees are either disengaged or, at best, indifferent.
 Low engagement rates contribute to diminished productivity and increase the likelihood of turnover, causing many otherwise promising employees to depart for more favorable opportunities elsewhere.
 Fortunately, there are many strategies that organizations can implement to help boost engagement.